Philosophy and Approach

 Formal Education and Training

 I hold a Master’s Degree (MA) in Counseling Psychology from Lewis & Clark College, Graduate School of Education and Counseling and hold professional membership in the American Counseling Association.
 I am also a Certified Drug and Alcohol Counselor I (CADC I), a Nationally Certified Counselor (NCC), and a Professional Counselor (LPC) licensed with the Oregon Board of Licensed Professional Counselors and Therapists.
-My training includes: working with individuals and families; lifespan development; treating people experiencing anxiety and depression; cultural diversity; treating people who have experienced trauma and abuse; treating individuals with personality disorders; interpersonal effectiveness and communication strategies; diagnosis and assessment; Somatic Psychology; Cognitive Behavioral Therapy; Dialectical Behavior Therapy; Motivational Interviewing; EMDR; treating people with addictions; couples counseling/relationship therapy/family therapy; and other treatments, modalities and interventions.
+My training includes: working with individuals and families; lifespan development; treating people experiencing anxiety and depression; cultural diversity; treating people who have experienced trauma and abuse; treating individuals with personality disorders; interpersonal effectiveness and communication strategies; diagnosis and assessment; Somatic Psychology; Cognitive Behavioral Therapy (CBT); Dialectical Behavior Therapy (DBT); Motivational Interviewing; EMDR; CPT (Cognitive Processing Therapy); treating people with addictions; couples counseling/relationship therapy/family therapy; and other treatments, modalities and interventions.

 Aspects of Mental Health Addressed